fullmetalbrackets/blog/src/content/blog/plex-remote-access-tailscale.md

 sudo firewall-cmd --permanent --add-masquerade
 ```

-Now we'll advertise both the subnet routes and the exit node with this command: (This assumes your local IP addresses are `192.168.0.x`, make sure to use the appropriate subnet for your LAN!)
+Now we'll advertise both the subnet routes and the exit node with this command. *Make sure to use the correct subnet for your LAN* -- if your Plex server's local IP address is something like `192.168.0.100` then subnet will be `192.168.0.0/24`, if it's instead `192.168.1.100` then your subnet is `192.168.1.0/24`, etc.

 ```sh
 sudo tailscale up --advertise-routes=192.168.0.0/24 --advertise-exit-node